Sometimes when an artist releases a song, there’s something missing. You like the song, it has some good qualities, but it just isn’t all there.

 8.)
 ‘Stay’ – Thirty Seconds To Mars (Rihanna cover)

-Who better to cover Rihanna’s voice than one of the most talented humans on this planet, Jared Leto.
+Who better to cover Rihanna’s voice than the multi-talented Jared Leto.
 The man has an Oscar, Golden Globe and SAG award, plus a handful of MTV and other music related accolades.
 Musicians often try their hand at acting (and vice versa), like Rihanna herself in Battleship, but it’s usually a train wreck.
-That’s not the case for Mr. Leto.
+That’s not the case for Mr. Leto (Joker aside).

 Okay, enough backstory and praise.
 After all, he’s not the only member of Thirty Seconds To Mars, who together created a very chilling performance that you need to hear right now.
 I mean it.